Karim-ElKadhi/MediAI-plateforme/README.md

 # 🧠 MediAI Platform

+📝 Abstract

+The early detection of critical health conditions such as brain tumors and strokes plays a vital role in reducing mortality rates and improving patient outcomes.
+Traditionally, brain tumor classification is performed through invasive procedures such as biopsies, often conducted only during or after surgery.
+Non-invasive alternatives like magnetic resonance imaging (MRI) remain the standard diagnostic tool, but interpretation is highly dependent on radiologist expertise and can be influenced by subjectivity.
+With the improvement of artificial intelligence and machine learning , automated systems can assist clinicians by providing faster, objective, and more accurate predictions.
+For brain tumor detection, convolutional neural networks (CNNs) have shown remarkable performance in medical image classification.

 MediAI is an **AI-powered healthcare assistant** that provides two core modules:

-- 🏥 **Stroke Risk Assessment** → Predicts the likelihood of a patient experiencing a stroke using clinical and lifestyle data.
+- 🏥 **Stroke Risk Assessment** → Predicts the likelihood of a patient experiencing a stroke using clinical and lifestyle data using real time data.
-- 🩺 **Brain Tumor Detection** → Analyzes MRI images with deep learning models to detect tumors.
+- 🩺 **Brain Tumor Detection** → Analyzes MRI images with a CNN model to detect brain tumors with high accuracy.

 The platform is built with **Streamlit** for a clean and user-friendly interface.